 Consult the department chair for a listing of available opportunities.
 Plans for an internship must be made well in advance of the term in which the internship is to be carried out.
+Prerequisite: Permission of the Instructor.

 CHEM 399 - Independent Study (1-3)